 As a native Westerner, I'm passionate about preserving our natural environment and quality of life.
-For generations, my family has hiked, skied and rafted many of Colorado's wild lands and rivers.
-I have a deep attachment to the West, its landscapes and way of life, and that is one of the primary reasons I sought public office.
+For generations, my family has hiked, skied, and rafted many of Colorado's wild lands and rivers and protecting these landscapes is one of the primary reasons I sought public office.

-As a member of the U.S. Senate, and previously the U.S. House of Representatives, protecting our natural resources has always been one of my top priorities.
-Along with my position on the Senate Energy and Natural Resources Committee, I chair the Senate's National Parks Subcommittee, which oversees legislation and other issues related to our national parks, including outdoor recreation, land use and historic preservation.
-These issues are vitally important to Colorado's economy and natural heritage, and my position gives me a powerful voice on important Colorado priorities.
+As a member of the U.S. Senate — and previously the U.S. House of Representatives — protecting our natural resources has always been one of my top priorities.
+Along with my position on the Senate Energy and Natural Resources Committee, I chair the Senate Subcommittee on National Parks, which oversees legislation and other issues related to our national park system, including outdoor recreation, land use and historic preservation.
+These issues are vitally important to our state’s economy and natural heritage, and my position gives me a powerful voice on these important Colorado priorities.

-In 2011, I successfully passed - and the President signed - a bill I've worked on for five years to allow summertime activities on ski areas on National Forest land.
-The act revises the 1986 law governing the permitting of ski areas on National Forests, clarifying that the U.S. Forest Service is authorized to permit year-round recreational activities where appropriate.
-It will increase opportunities for recreation in ski communities during the shoulder seasons, creating jobs and boosting local economies in Colorado and across the nation.
+In 2011, the president signed a bill that I authored to allow summertime activities at ski areas on National Forest land.
+The act revises the 1986 law governing the permitting of ski areas on National Forests, clarifying that the U.S. Forest Service can allow year-round recreational activities where appropriate.
+This important change will increase opportunities for recreation in ski communities during the shoulder seasons, creating jobs and boosting local economies in Colorado and across the nation.

-Another goal of mine has been full and dedicated funding for the Land and Water Conservation Fund.
-Congress created LWCF in 1965 to protect and preserve open spaces for future generations of Americans.
-It is funded by a fraction of the royalties from offshore oil drilling.
+Another goal of mine is to secure full and dedicated funding for the Land and Water Conservation Fund (LWCF).
+Congress created LWCF in 1965 to protect and preserve open spaces for future generations of Americans using a small fraction of royalties from offshore oil drilling.
 Although LWCF is authorized to receive $900 million annually, it is subject to congressional appropriations, meaning it often receives significantly less.
 This threatens our wild and open spaces, and that’s why I co-sponsored bipartisan legislation to create a designated LWCF “lockbox” to provide full and permanent funding for this critical fund.
-This will ensure that current and future generations continue to enjoy Colorado’s rich outdoor heritage and I'll continue to push for passage.
+This will ensure that current and future generations continue to enjoy Colorado’s rich outdoor heritage and I'll continue to push for its passage.

 Forest Management, Bark Beetles and Fire Risk

 When our forests are not healthy, Colorado's economy, environment and water are all at risk.
 That’s why two of my main priorities have always been to promote smarter forest management policies and protect Colorado communities from wildfire.
-I will continue to fight for adequate funding and policy changes to help our forest-management agencies have all the support and policies they need to protect public safety, clean water, natural resources and local jobs.
+I will continue fighting to make sure our forest-management agencies have all the support and policies they need to protect public safety, clean water, natural resources and local jobs.

-In addition, as the mountain pine beetle epidemic continues to spread across our Western forests, it's clear that we need to address the problem more effectively.
-I believe we need to take action to protect our forests — as well as homeowners and anyone who spends time among the trees — from wildfire and beetle-weakened trees.
-I have led the effort to devote more federal resources to address this serious problem.
-And I've worked with Colorado's congressional delegation and others to look for creative solutions to better manage our forests and use dead and dying trees for other purposes.
+In addition, as the bark beetle epidemic continues to spread across our Western forests, it's clear that we need to take action to better protect our forests — as well as homeowners and anyone who spends time among the trees — from wildfire and beetle-weakened trees.
+That’s why I am leading the effort to devote more federal resources to address this serious problem.
+I continue to work with my colleagues in Colorado and in Congress to look for creative solutions to better manage our forests and support innovative uses for dead and dying trees.

-I am also always looking for creative ways to support our forest-management industry, which is so important to rural communities.
-Most recently, I've seen how timber contract relief for our state’s few remaining sawmills and helping cut through red tape — as well as encouraging more homebuilders to use beetle-kill in home construction, can help our state’s economy.
-In addition to employing hundreds of Coloradans, the mills play a crucial role in the fight against the bark beetle and wildfire by providing the infrastructure to help clear hazardous fuels and beetle-killed trees by processing them into wood products.
-By creating new technologies, innovative products and markets for beetle-killed wood and products from forest thinning projects in the wildland-urban interface are full of promise for our mountain communities.
-That’s why I will continue working to improve the health of our forests will take a long-term effort, but we have an opportunity to address this problem and create jobs in the process.
+I am also always looking for creative ways to support our forest-management industry and the important jobs it brings to rural communities.
+Most recently, I've seen how supporting our state’s few remaining sawmills and helping cut through red tape — as well as encouraging more homebuilders to use beetle-kill in home construction — creates jobs and reduces the risk of wildfire.
+In addition to employing hundreds of Coloradans, the mills play a crucial role in the fight against the bark beetle epidemic and wildfire by helping clear hazardous fuels and beetle-killed trees and recycling them into wood products.
+By creating new technologies, innovative products and markets for beetle-killed wood, these new forest-thinning projects in the wildland-urban interface are full of promise for our mountain communities.
+That’s why I will continue working to improve the health of our forests and to protect the jobs and communities they support.

 Protecting our Public Lands

-In that spirit, I supported the 2009 Omnibus Public Lands Act.
-This law protects some of our nation's greatest treasures for future generations.
-It includes several provisions that I authored, making good on long-discussed efforts to preserve the Front Range Mountain Backdrop, resolving a Nixon-era promise for wilderness at Rocky Mountain National Park, and taking an important step toward protecting water supplies for the Arkansas Valley.
-The law is an historic achievement and represents 10 years of my work to bridge divides and work with people of all opinions.
-And on April 9, 2009, I proudly joined U.S. Interior Secretary Ken Salazar and several members of the Colorado delegation to dedicate the new wilderness area at Rocky Mountain National Park.
+I’m also proud to have supported the 2009 Omnibus Public Lands Act, which protects some of our nation's greatest treasures for future generations.
+It includes several provisions that I authored, making good on long-discussed efforts to preserve the Front Range Mountain Backdrop — resolving a Nixon-era promise for wilderness at Rocky Mountain National Park — and taking an important step toward protecting water supplies for the Arkansas Valley.
+The law is an historic achievement and represents 10 years of my work to bridge divides and collaborate with people of all opinions.
+That’s why, on April 9, 2009, I proudly joined U.S. Interior Secretary Ken Salazar and other members of the Colorado delegation to dedicate the new wilderness area at Rocky Mountain National Park.

 I have also supported small common-sense land exchanges that help Colorado’s mountain communities.
-For example, I oversaw passage of a bill to help protect the community of Sugar Loaf, Colorado, from wildfire.
-The bill would ensure that the Boulder County fire district owns the land under two of its three fire stations by allowing a small land exchange with the Arapaho-Roosevelt National Forest.
-This will enable the fire district to maintain and upgrade its fire stations serving the Sugar Loaf community and nearby properties at risk of wildfire.
+For example, I oversaw passage of a 2011 bill to help protect the community of Sugarloaf from wildfire.
+The bill ensures that the Boulder County fire district actually owns the land under two of its three fire stations by allowing a small land exchange with the Arapaho-Roosevelt National Forest.
+This enables the fire district to maintain and upgrade its fire stations to better serve the Sugarloaf community and nearby properties at risk of wildfire.
 In Summit County, I am working to pass the Lake Hill Administrative Site Affordable Housing Act to convey 40 acres of federal administrative land so that the county can build more affordable workforce housing to support local businesses.

 I am also proud to have successfully supported the creation of the Chimney Rock National Monument in 2012, which recognizes a unique Chacoan archeological site located between Durango and Pagosa Springs.
-This monument has broad bipartisan support from organizations across the region, including the Archuleta County Commission and the Pagosa Springs Chamber of Commerce.
+This monument proposal enjoyed broad bipartisan support from organizations across the region, including the Archuleta County Commission and the Pagosa Springs Chamber of Commerce.